How we discover new vaccines

 Research – identifying and isolating a pathogen associated with a disease

-Once a pathogen associated with a particular disease has been recognised, the specific part of the pathogen that induces the appropriate protective immune response needs to be identified.
+Once a pathogen associated with a particular disease has been recognized, the specific part of the pathogen that induces the appropriate protective immune response needs to be identified.
 We often conduct this research with academic institutions, as they have a deep understanding of disease biology and pathology.

 Discovery – using the isolated pathogen to develop a possible vaccine

 Because every disease has different characteristics, each vaccine will have an individual development path.
 Depending on the disease in question, pathogens can either be reduced in strength or made completely inactive.
 This makes them safe for use in the vaccine.
 In some cases, components of the pathogens can be purified and combined.
 The addition of molecules - known as adjuvants - can then promote the body’s immune response.